 French is taught throughout the school.
 We use the 'Jolie Ronde' Scheme and emphasis is put on the children learning conversational words and phrases.
 Children also develop skills in all four areas of language: reading, writing, listening and speaking.
-Alfriston Village and our school is linked to Les Veules des Roses in France - the children have shared work and sent letters to their peers in France and exchange visits have been arranged.
+Alfriston Village and our school is linked to Les Veules des Roses in France - the children have shared work and sent letters to their peers in France and exchanged visits.